How to Get Podcast Sponsors: What Brands Look for Today

 These signals prove that your audience cares.
 That matters more than you think.

 Are you trending up or flat?
 Sponsors favour shows with momentum.
 Show them month-over-month growth.
-Even a 10-15% increase signals that your audience is expanding and your content resonates.
+Even a 10 to 15 percent increase signals that your audience is expanding and your content resonates.

 If your numbers are flat, frame it differently.
 Focus on retention.
-A stable, loyal audience that sticks around is still valuable.
-Just be honest about the growth pattern.
+A stable, loyal audience that sticks around is still commercially valuable.
+Be honest about the growth pattern.

 Not all audiences are created equal.
 Sponsors pay premium rates for specific listener profiles.
 Here is what makes an audience commercially attractive.

-62% of listeners have considered using a product or service after hearing about it on a podcast, and 72% of listeners have visited an advertiser’s website after hearing a podcast ad.
-Sponsors love podcasts because listeners actually act on recommendations.
+62 percent of listeners have considered using a product or service after hearing about it on a podcast, and 72 percent have visited an advertiser's website after hearing a podcast ad.
+Sponsors choose podcasts because listeners actually act on recommendations.

 If you can show that your audience follows through, sponsors will pay more.
-Track how many people clicked your affiliate links in the past.
-Track how many used promo codes.
-Track how many signed up for free trials.
+Track how many people clicked your affiliate links in the past, how many used promo codes, and how many signed up for free trials.
 Then put that data in your pitch.

-Affluent, professional listeners such as executives, managers, and business owners tend to engage longer and are more likely to act on podcast recommendations, with over 60% listening monthly in the U.S. If your show attracts professionals, highlight that in your media kit.
+Affluent, professional listeners such as executives, managers, and business owners engage longer and are more likely to act on podcast recommendations, with over 60 percent listening monthly in the U.S. If your show attracts professionals, highlight that in your media kit.

 A podcast about general tech news competes with thousands of shows.
 A podcast about cybersecurity compliance for healthcare IT directors?
 That is a niche.
 Sponsors targeting that exact buyer will pay premium rates because your audience is pre-qualified.

-61% of podcasters focus more on retention than downloads, showing increasing professional maturity among creators.
-Sponsors noticed this shift too.
-They would rather sponsor a show where 80% of listeners return every week than a show with big download spikes but no loyalty.
+61 percent of podcasters now focus more on retention than downloads, showing increasing professional maturity among creators.
+Sponsors noticed this shift.
+They would rather sponsor a show where 80 percent of listeners return every week than a show with big download spikes but no loyalty.

 Retention proves trust.
 Trust drives conversions.
 If your audience keeps coming back, sponsors see that as a signal that your recommendations will land.